This 06 Forester Started Out As A Cheap Beater Before Being Turned into a trail car

 TIP: check your strut tops before you get started with the install.
 Some people have run into issues with non-OEM spec strut mounts during the installation.

 I’m fully aware that Subarus are not rock crawlers, but I’ve been extremely surprised by how far I can push this thing.
-I’ve been able to drive through 2 feet of snow without stopping.
+I’ve been able to drive through 2 feet of fresh snow without stopping.

 I have right around 12 inches of clearance at the rear diff.
 This makes navigating rocky forest roads very doable.
 I’ve been out on trail runs with lifted Toyotas and Nissan trucks without much issue at all.
 I drive the car well within its ability, but there are a few times when I’ve had to winch out in deep snow.
+I think most lifted Subarus have the ability to keep up with almost anything on mild trails.

 Most of my adventures are just day trips.
 So I typically pack really light.
 However, there are a few things I never go into the wilderness without taking in the Forester.